Escape clause

 An escape clause is any clause, term, or condition in a contract that allows a party to that contract to avoid having to perform the contract.

 If an agreement was drawn up for the sale of a house, for example, the purchaser could include some kind of escape clause in the contract, which will allow him to "escape" from the contract without being liable for breach of contract.

+International trade agreements tend to include escape clauses.
+Common escape clauses include countervailing duty penalties, antidumping statutes, national security exceptions, infant industry exceptions, balance of payment exceptions, and safeguard clauses.

 Real estate escape clauses

 A "Subject to a builder's inspection to purchaser's full satisfaction" clause is one example of an escape clause.
 This clause effectively allows the purchaser to "escape" from the contract if an inspection reveals any irregularities or defects.

 Another example is the "Subject to 30-day due diligence" clause, which effectively gives the purchaser a 30-day buffer period to inspect any and all aspects of the property before having to commit to the purchase.

 A 72-hour clause is an example of a seller's escape clause that may appear in real estate contracts.

 The finance contingency clause makes the purchase offer contingent upon either the buyer or the property or both qualifying for the loan or mortgage the buyer will need.